MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-sql-server.md

 		colInfo = list(DayOfWeek = list(type = "factor",
 			levels = as.character(1:7))))

-Now setup a data source to hold the intermediate results.
+Now set up a data source to hold the intermediate results.
 Again, we’ll “drop” the table if it exists.

 	iroDataSource = RxTeradata(table = "iroResults",
 		connectionString = tdConnString)